 - Cllr Michael Wilson – Leader of the Council

-- Cllr Tim Pike - Deputy Leader of the Council and Cabinet Lead of Planning, Regeneration and Communities
+- Cllr Gary Hughes - Deputy Leader of the Council and Cabinet Lead for Planning, Hayling Seafront Strategy, Commercial Services

-- Cllr Leah Turner - Cabinet Lead for Finance and Coastal Communities
+- Cllr Leah Turner - Cabinet Lead for Coastal Communities

 - Cllr Narinder Bains – Cabinet Lead for Neighbourhoods, Safety and Enforcement

-- Cllr Lulu Bowerman – Cabinet Lead for People and Communications (including Legal and Capita)
+- Cllr Lulu Bowerman – Cabinet Lead for People and Organisational Development

-- Cllr Gary Hughes – Cabinet Lead for County Council Liaison and Commercial Services
+- Cllr Rennie - Cabinet Lead for Communications

 The Cabinet will be advised and supported in its policy formulation role by Scrutiny and Policy Development Panels, with particular areas of responsibility and encompassing a broad range of opinion and expertise.
 In addition it is also advised by a number of committees.